greninger-lab/vadr-models-hsv/README.md

    [quay](https://quay.io/repository/staphb/vadr?tab=tags).
 A brief
    [README for the docker image is here](https://github.com/StaPH-B/docker-builds/tree/master/vadr/1.6.3-hav-flu2).

-2. Clone the latest HSV-2 VADR model from this repository (current release v1.0).<br/>
+2. Clone the latest HSV VADR model from this repository (current release v1.0).<br/>
-   `git clone git@github.com:greninger-lab/vadr-models-hsv2.git`<br/>
+   `git clone git@github.com:greninger-lab/vadr-models-hsv.git`<br/>
-   Note the path to the directory name created plus the /hsv2 subdirectory (e.g. /home/jfurlong/vadr-models-hsv2/hsv2) as `<hsv2-models-dir-path>` for step 4.
+   Note the path to the directory name created plus the /hsv2 or /hsv1 subdirectory as `<hsv-models-dir-path>` for step 4.

 4. Remove terminal ambiguous nucleotides from your